 How much protein do you need?

-An easy way to calculate how much protein you need per day is 1g per kg of your body weight.
+An easy way to calculate how much protein to include in your diet per day is to allow 1g of protein per kg of your body weight.
 You may need more if you are very active.

 Some foods may also affect your blood sugar more than others, and dairy is one of those food groups for me.
 One of the best ways to find out what foods affect you is by monitoring your blood sugar levels after eating.

 Many women do not include enough protein in their meals, particularly at breakfast.

 Eating enough protein and healthy fats for breakfast is one of the best ways that I know of managing hot flushes, night sweats, food cravings, night waking, fatigue, and concentration levels.
 It may not solve the problem completely, but in my experience, it has definitely helped me.

 Not sure what foods contain protein and fats?
 Here is a list of a few